olliejday/portfolio-website/README.md

 # TODO

-* Font sizing on index page
 * About page responsive
 * https://www.apple.com/iphone-12/
-    bolder text
+    x bolder text
-    larger images with no BG
-    font colour the same hue but darker value as bg bit of movement up and/or fade in on images and text white border on body
+    index larger images rendered in phone/screen 3d model with no BG index font colour the same hue but darker value as bg (see about page) about and index bit of movement up and/or fade in on images and text x white border on body
-    about page make text larger and scroll down in sections Other refs http://www.sanghan.co/ https://jasonyuan.design/ https://www.benminard.me/
+    x about page make text larger and scroll down in sections Other refs http://www.sanghan.co/ https://jasonyuan.design/ https://www.benminard.me/
 * Page transition effects?
 See apple
-* About and Article page improve styling
+* Article page improve styling - eg. colours
 * Index page content (dev is just duplicated ux atm)
-* Unify colours eg. index page purple?
+* Unify colours eg. index page purple?  eg. nav bar BG
 * Fonts
-* Style and link up nav bar (with scrollTo, scroll to ref?)
 * Favicons, metadata etc (don't want all from old portfolio but maybe some?)
 * 404 page